 Sell donated gold and silver from Keighley charity shops, online and by post.

 GoldPaid gives a Keighley charity shop a simple online way to turn donated gold and silver into money for its cause.
 Ask questions first on WhatsApp and send photos, then request a free prepaid Royal Mail Special Delivery label to post the items in for a no-obligation written valuation.
-Payment goes to the charity's registered bank account by Faster Payments once the offer is accepted, and a declined valuation means a free insured return.
+Payment goes to the charity's registered bank account by Faster Payments once the offer is accepted, and a declined valuation means a free tracked return.
 The team never leaves the shop.

 How does a Keighley charity shop sell donated gold and silver?The shop sends photos to GoldPaid online on WhatsApp, then requests a free prepaid Royal Mail Special Delivery label.
 The items are posted in, inspected and given a no-obligation written valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account, and any declined items are returned free of charge.